vibbits/brain-mosaic-course/README.md

 ### Lesson overview

 > <i class="fa fa-bookmark"></i> **Description**
-> This is our interactive hands-on course about efficient use of the ELIXIR TeSS platform.
+> This is our interactive hands-on course about .
 >
 > <i class="fa fa-arrow-left"></i> **Prerequisites**
 > To be able to follow this course, learners should have knowledge in: